Potty Training a Puppy or Adult Dog – 15 Helpful Tips

 Housetraining a new puppy or dog can be frustrating and trying at times, but with a little patience and consistency, any dog can easily learn how to go the restroom outside.

-The best way to housetrain a dog is by crate training.
+The best way to potty train a dog is with a crate.
 The crate is used for when the dog will be left alone or unsupervised and overnight for bed.
 The crate creates an atmosphere where most dogs will not have accidents since they sleep there.

 If you prefer not to use a crate, you must assign a small, enclosed area to keep your dog during training.